Last Quarter on

-Last Quarter is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 57% and getting smaller.
-The 21 days old Moon is in ♋ Cancer.
+Last Quarter on .
+The illuminated surface of the moon is 57% and getting smaller.
+The lunar cycle is 21 days old.

 * The exact date and time of this Last Quarter phase is on 10 October 2001 at 04:20 UTC.